Skip to main content

 • Impact finance solutions must clearly and directly benefit end beneficiaries in targeted developing countries.

-Private capital mobilization
+Private Capital mobilization

 • Solutions must show strong potential for private capital mobilization on a direct and/or indirect level.
+Direct private capital mobilization is preferred.

 Type of applicants

-• Organizations must have proof of incorporation and audited financial statements from the most recent fiscal year
+• Applications will only be accepted by organizations or consortia of organizations.
+Organizations must have proof of incorporation and audited financial statements from the most recent fiscal year.

-• Ineligible applicants:
+• Ineligible applicants

 • Individuals

 • Applicants can be based anywhere in the world.
+We highly encourage locally-based institutions in developing countries to apply.

 Target size